mmiele/TechnicalNotes/BotFramework/webchat-direct-line/README.md

 The resulting Direct Line token is bound to the passed user ID.

-### Calling the API and rendering WebChat
+### Call the Direct Line API and render Web Chat

-The UI calls the API and uses the resulting Direct Line token to render WebChat:
+The client HTML page calls the Direct Line API and uses the resulting Direct Line token to render Web Chat.

 ```js
 // index.html